jonase/eastwood/README.md

 files.

 Similarly you can specify `:config-files` in the options map to give additional files to read.
-These are file names that can be anywhere in your file system, specified as strings, or if Eastwood is invoked from the REPL, anything that can be passed to `clojure.java.io/reader`.
+These are file names (or Java resource names) that can be anywhere in your file system, specified as strings, or if Eastwood is invoked from the REPL, anything that can be passed to `clojure.java.io/reader`.